AlexaH88/anthemology/README.md

     -   #### Imagery

-        - The piano and computer mouse icons on the Instructions Page were added to avoid having a text-heavy page and to create a playful and fun look and feel.
-The graphics use the same colours and style of the site in order to keep things coherent.
+        - There are two hero images throughout the site:

+          - The homepage image of a collection of vinyls strewn across a surface covers the entire body of the site and is used to get the users attention when landing on the homepage.
+As the remaining content on this page is not text-heavy, consisting of the search function, the hero image doesn't distract from the content.

+          - The remaining pages use the same hero image of half of a single vinyl seemingly dropping from the top of the page.
+As these pages contain a considerable amount of text and content, this was done in order not to distact from the information on the page.

+          - Both hero images are predominantly black and white and were deliberately chosen as such to give a neutral feel and allow for pops of colour elsewhere on the site.

 -   ### ***Wireframes and Mock-Ups***